map (1814) shows the mill and its pond and leet,

 in 1861, the present mill was described as being

-the Mill House
+The entrance pillars to the Mill House

 bear the name T. W. Merrison on one